krisbal97/phency/README.md

 graphForGene.py
 Gene model, program, which returns graph of prediction of phenotype based on affected genes
-input: startposition on sequence, endposition, chromosome
+input: ID of CNV in our data, startposition on sequence, endposition, chromosome
 output: gene_output.png storing the graph
 To use this script, the files hpo.txt, cnvs_big.tsv and the file genes_to_phenotypes4.tsv (which can be obtained by concatenation of files genes_to_phenotypes4a.tsv and genes_to_phenotypes4b.tsv respectively) are required.
+Since the only data we had were the cnvs_big.tsv, this script is in state to be able to process input from our data.
+Thus also the ID in input is required.

 graphForSequence.py
 CNV overlap model, program, which returns graph of prediction of phenotype based on overlps of CNVs
-input: startposition on sequence, endposition, chromosome
+input: ID of CNV in our data, startposition on sequence, endposition, chromosome
 output: cnv_output.png storing the graph
 To use this script, the files hpo.txt, cnvs_big.tsv are needed.
+Since the only data we had were the cnvs_big.tsv, this script is in state to be able to process input from our data.
+Thus also the ID in input is required.

 hpo.txt
 Our modified version of HPO database